drostron/slamdata-docs/source/slamdown-reference.rst

 	This is a necessary space because three backticks in a row start a Fenced Code Block as stated above.

-In the example below, if there are 20 documents in the ``/col`` file, :then
+In the following example, there are 20 documents in the ``/col`` file.

 ::

     There are !``SELECT COUNT(*) FROM `/col` `` documents inside the collection.

-results in:
+This results in the following output:

 There are ``20`` documents inside the collection.